-Prerequisites: 30 credit points of Level II Geography or by permission of Head of School.
+Prerequisites: 30 credit points of Level II Geography or

+by permission of Head of School.
+Note/s: Excluded GEOG3042

 History and legislative framework.
 State and Commonwealth guidelines for environmental impact assessment (EIA).
 Impact evaluation in terms of environmental and socio-economic criteria.
 Case studies of environmental impact studies (EIS).
 Procedures, techniques and issues.
 Future directions in EIA.